Military career of George Washington: Quasi-War service

 In the fall of 1798, Washington became immersed in the business of creating a military force to deal with the threat of an all-out war with France.
 President John Adams asked him to resume the post of commander-in-chief and to raise an army in the event war broke out.
 Washington agreed, stipulating that he would only serve in the field if it became absolutely necessary, and if he could choose his subordinates.
 Disputes arose over the relative rankings of his chosen command.
 Washington selected Alexander Hamilton as his inspector general and second in command, followed by Charles Cotesworth Pinckney and Henry Knox.
 This hierarchy was an inversion of the ranks these men had held during the revolution.
 Adams wanted to reverse the order, giving Knox the most important role, but Washington was insistent, threatening to resign if his choices were not approved.
 He prevailed, but the episode noticeably cooled his relationship with Henry Knox, and impaired Adams' relations with his cabinet.
 The resolution of this affair brought no opportunity for rest: Washington engaged in the tedious task of finding officers for the new military formations.
-In the spring of 1799, the relaxation of tensions between France and the United States allowed Washington to redirect his attention to his personal affairs.
+In spring 1799, the relaxation of tensions between France and the United States allowed Washington to redirect his attention to his personal affairs.